TUESDAY, 1 JuLY

 Ronja Levomäki, Åbo Akademi University, Turku, Finland

-Session C7: Global infectious disease threats
+Session C7: Global infectious disease threats (Great Hall)

 Chairs: Asko Järvinen, Helsinki University Hospital, Helsinki, Finland and Markus Zeitlinger, Medical University of Vienna, Vienna, Austria